-But, NSAIDS can make knees feel better in the short-term, and in the long-term in greater doses.
-In the over 20 years that we have treated patients with knee problems, there has always been the instance when a patient will ask us if they can continue with their anti-inflammatory medications.
+But, while NSAIDS can make knees feel better in the short-term, more and higher doses are needed to in the long-term to achieve similar results.
+In the over 22 years that we have treated patients with knee problems, there has always been the instance when a patient will ask us if they can continue with their anti-inflammatory medications.
 The answer is typically no. When the patient asks why?
 We remind them that regenerative medicine techniques like the ones we use, count on the beneficial aspects of inflammation.
 Inflammation is the way Nature heals.
 If we stop the inflammation, we stop the healing.

 This simple statement, that inflammation is Nature’s way of healing has been the subject of decades long debate in the medical community.
 Many doctors argue that you have to shut down inflammation to prevent more damage.
 For decades, cortisone became the weapon of choice.
 Cortisone as doctors would later find out, would destroy joints and contributed to the great surge in joint replacement surgeries.

-Before we look at the study on the inflamed knees, to see which came first, let’s first listen to what a recent study says about anti-inflammatory medications: This is from the Journal of orthopaedic surgery,(3) and university hospitals in the United Kingdom, The doctors in this study compared the long-term safety of taking anti-inflammatory medications with the long-term safety of knee and hip replacements.
+This is from the Journal of orthopaedic surgery,(4) and university hospitals in the United Kingdom, The doctors in this study compared the long-term safety of taking anti-inflammatory medications with the long-term safety of knee and hip replacements.
 They are measuring side effects including mortality.